Fresh salmon combines with crisp broccoli and red pepper on a bed of brown rice in my Salmon and Broccoli Stir Fry.

 - Unwrap the salmon and break it into fairly large pieces with a fork.

-- Stir very gently to mix and heat through.
+- Stir into the vegetables very gently and heat through.

 - Taste for seasoning, adding more pepper if necessary.

-- At this point you can either mix the cooked, drained rice gently through the salmon and broccoli stir fry and serve in warmed bowls OR you can divide the drained rice between four warmed bowls and serve the stir fry on top of the rice.
+- Divide the drained rice between four warmed bowls and serve the stir fry on top of the rice.